Magic Numbers (game show): Show format

 The show is hosted by magician Stephen Mulhern, who was joined each week by a number of celebrity guests.
 In the first part of each episode, the celebrity guests answered questions or took part in challenges to generate a sequence of 6 numbers.
 Members of the public then called a Premium-rate telephone number if their home or mobile phone number contained two or more of these digits.
-Callers were entered into a prize draw, the winner of which would compete in the final round for a prize of up to £350,000.
+Callers were entered into a prize draw, the winner of which would compete in the final round for a prize of up to £400,000.
 Throughout the show, Mulhern would also perform a number of magic tricks or illusions, assisted by some of that week's celebrity guests.
 While the initial public phone-in was taking place, Mulhern would also perform a featured grand illusion, again assisted by one or more of that week's celebrity guests.

-The highest prize won by a contestant was £290,000, won by Pamela Mullins from Sheffield, Yorkshire.
+The highest prize won by a contestant was £310,000, won by Chris from Kent.